 Acacia dealbata dripping sticky sap from bark

 After a heat wave, if it rains or too much water is provided, sometimes the tree builds up excess pressure in its trunk and stems.
-Too much sap and water are pushed up from the root system.
+Too much sap and water swell up from the root system.

 To avoid bursting entirely, special cells along the trunk wall break open and release extra pressure.
 These act like natural valves or nozzles that ooze out a sticky, sappy substance.
 This is called gummosis.

 It’s a healthy sign when it only occurs occasionally.
 If it repeats often, perhaps the growing conditions of the tree should be looked at.

 - Although this substance is mostly water, you should rinse it off with a hose.
 If not, you’ll risk stains on your car, concrete driveway, or pavement.

 All there is to know about the acacia dealbata